-Meta tags tell the search engines what your web page is about.
+Meta tags in WordPress tell the search engines what your web page is about.
 This article shows you how to add meta tags to your WordPress posts using three different meta tag plugins.

 But first, what are meta tags?

-Meta tags are snippets of HTML code that tell search engines what a web page is about.
+Meta tags in WordPress are snippets of HTML code that tell search engines what a web page is about.
 They are called ‘meta’ because they are self-referential: meta tags describe the page itself.

 Meta tags are not as important as they once were because search engines are now much better at understanding the content of a web page.